brian546/whisky_app/README.md

 We integrated the image recognition model and recommendation system into an app using Flask as backend system and React as frontend server.

 ### Home Page
-In the home page, there are 2 kinds of searching method provided to users, one recognizing the whisky from the image and one allowing user to set their prefered flavour profile by adjust the sliding bar to recommend whiskies with similar flavours.
+In the home page, there are 2 kinds of searching methods provided to users, one recognizing the whisky from the image and one allowing user to set their prefered flavour profile by adjust the sliding bar to recommend whiskies with similar flavours.

 <img width="380" alt="image" src="https://user-images.githubusercontent.com/43593664/129532821-68afd885-2ae3-46bd-bb78-d860b0de4bbf.png">